 - Dress Modestly in Certain Areas: While Fethiye is a relatively relaxed and tourist-friendly destination, it’s respectful to dress modestly when visiting religious such as churches or mosques.

 - Local Cuisine: Don’t miss the opportunity to savor traditional Turkish food in Fethiye’s restaurants and cafes.
-Try “manti” (Turkish dumplings) and “kebabs” for a taste of local flavors.
+Try “manti” (Turkish dumplings) and “kebabs” to taste local flavors.

 - Haggling: Bargaining is common in Fethiye’s markets and bazaars.
 Don’t be afraid to negotiate prices, but do so respectfully and with a smile.